COVID-19 temporary measures: Gatherings outside of school and work limited to 10 people, entertainment venues to close

 While venues such as retail malls, attractions and museums may remain open, as contact is more transient in these places, operators are expected to adhere to strict requirements.

-These include reducing operating capacity so that the venue does not have more than one person per 16 sq m of usable space, in order to prevent crowding, ensuring groups do not exceed 10 people, and allowing at least one metre of physical spacing between patrons.
+These include reducing operating capacity so that the venue does not have more than one person per 16 sq m of usable space, in order to prevent crowding, ensuring groups do not exceed 10 people, and allowing at least 1m of physical spacing between patrons.

 “Retail malls and attractions that are unable to adhere to these requirements must be closed,” the task force said.

+READ: 49 new COVID-19 cases in Singapore, with 32 imported cases; most travelled to UK

-The task force cautioned that retail malls and attractions may face additional penalties if they are found to have been a place of transmission of COVID-19 and found not to have adhered to the requirements.
+The task force cautioned that malls and attractions may face additional penalties if they are found to have been a place of transmission of COVID-19 and had not adhered to the requirements.

+Mr Wong said that gyms and yoga studios would not be closed, but if the venues are unable to uphold the principles of safe distancing, they will be shut.

+The same goes for political parties that may want to organise any activities, Mr Wong said in response to a question.

 Dining venues will also have to ensure they take safe distancing precautions.
 Those with fixed seating will have to use alternate seating.
 While related diners may sit together at one table, tables must be “spaced out”, according to the statement.